webdriverio/component-testing-examples/README.md

 ## Contributing

 Contributions to adding more examples or extending existing examples are very welcome.
-For questions about this topic, feel free to join our [Gitter Support Channel](https://gitter.im/webdriverio/webdriverio) or raise an issue.
+For questions about this topic, feel free to join us on [Discord Support channel](https://discord.webdriver.io) or raise an issue.